 Hello, and welcome to Stacking Blocks.
-My name is Joel.
-My wife, Christa and I have two sons – Declan and Silas.
-Declan is autistic.
-Silas is neurotypical.
-As of writing this, Declan recently turned four years old and Silas turned two.
+My wife and I have two sons – DJ and SJ.
+Both boys are on the autism spectrum.
+As of writing this, DJ recently turned four years old and SJ turned two.
 Autism has been a part of our life for over two-and-a-half years at this point and is our normal.
+It’s amazing how something as profoundly life-changing as an autism diagnosis (let alone two of them) can become one’s normal so quickly, but here we are!

 Our days consist of lots of things that most families’ days are made up of: waking up, eating breakfast, getting ready for work, going to the gym, grocery shopping and all of the other day-to-day activities that fill time really well.
 Our days are also consumed by driving to and from therapies, participating in therapies, meetings with occupational therapists, speech therapists, psychologists, early education experts, conversations about eating and feeding difficulties, game planning for making potty training the least stressful experience possible to avoid back sliding into a poop covered existence.
 Many things that aren’t necessarily typical or normal.

-It is my job as Declan’s dad to do my very best to make people aware of who Declan is.
-I want to do this not only for his benefit, but for other families out there who have experienced difficulties due to lack of understanding.
+It is my job as DJ and SJ’s dad to do my very best to make people aware of who they are.
+I want to do this not only for their benefit, but for other families out there who have experienced difficulties due to lack of understanding.
 For the people out there who don’t understand how to talk to others about their autistic child and who want to understand.
-It is my job as Declan and Silas’s dad to make the world better for my boys.
+It is my job as DJ and SJ’s dad to make the world better for my boys.

 I so look forward to sharing our experiences and hearing about others’ as well.
 Thank you for stopping here and thank you for reading.